FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 2 - Entity Framework/README.md

 You need to add this references

 ```cs

 using WebAppAspNetCore.Models;
 using Microsoft.EntityFrameworkCore;

 ```

 ### Use Migrations to create and update database

 Click `Tools -> Nuget Package Manager  -> Package Manager Console`

 ![img2][img2]

-Enter the following command

-Add-Migration InitialMigration

-The folder Migrations will be created in the root folder of your application
+Enter the following command: `Add-Migration InitialMigration`.
+The folder Migrations will be created in the root folder of your application.

 ![img3][img3]